Monday, 5 October 2020

 • Can I feel your tits, or will you show them to me?

 Kev encourages you to have a go at his method, but provides a warning that it's not foolproof.
 "I've been spat at, and slapped, and kneed in the knackers", he says, then does a deviant laugh before admitting "but then I got a few fucks as well."
-I suppose in the modern day you could try this on Tinder and avoid the spitting, slapping and kneeing but I don't fancy your chances of getting your end away.
+In the modern day you could try this on Tinder and avoid the spitting, slapping and kneeing, but I don't fancy you'll get your end away before the account is suspended.

 4. Breathe Through My Ears

 Always the lowlight for me, generally fast-forwarded.
-There was nothing for me aged 12 in a track about somebody with a 10 inch tongue who has mastered the art of cunnilingus.
+There was nothing for me at that age about somebody with a 10 inch tongue who has mastered cunnilingus.
 Even now, it's by some distance the most boring track on the album.
 Inessential.
-However, congratulations if you used to go out with Claire Stubbs:
+However, congratulations if you used to go out with Claire:

 Now here's a tale of a great Australian, a man with a "double-jointed arse", who can summon up both power and stench in any scenario from a school rugby game to the America's Cup.
-Sure Kamahl gets called "sambo", which is not ideal (another highlight of the Denton interview, saying he never used that term then realising he had), but otherwise this is top-shelf comedy gold, with Mick being called "fucking good" by everyone up to Bob Hawke.
+Sure Kamahl gets called "sambo", which is not ideal (another highlight of the Denton interview, saying he never used that term, then realising he had), but otherwise this is top-shelf comedy gold, with Mick being called "fucking good" by everyone up to Bob Hawke (him again).

 It's also a triumph of production, with the trombone providing substitute fart noises.
-I always thought kids who picked that instrument were dickheads because they had to cart it everywhere, but if your career possibilities included playing mock-flatulence on comedy albums maybe they were the smart ones?
+I always thought kids who picked that instrument were dickheads because it was massive and they had to cart it everywhere, but if your career possibilities included playing mock-flatulence on comedy albums maybe they were the smart ones?
 Sadly, by the time Who Farted? by The Vaughans arrived they were sampling the real thing instead of going to the trouble of crafting soundalike noises on brass instruments.
-And that's why nobody remembers them fondly.

 SIDE 2